epandurski/swpt_trade/README.md

 # seized portion is.
 The default is "1e-5", wich means that
 # 0.001% of the amount will be seized.
 TRANSFERS_AMOUNT_CUT=1e-6

-# The maximum number of transfers which should be initiated per
-# turn, from/to a single collector account.
-When for any of the
-# collector accounts, the number of initiated trnasfers per
-# trading turn have exceeded this number, more collector accounts
-# will be created with the given currency, to share the burden.
-# The default is 100000.
-TRANSFERS_COLLECTOR_LIMIT=100000

 # Connection string for this worker's PostgreSQL database server.
 WORKER_POSTGRES_URL=postgresql+psycopg://swpt_worker:swpt_worker@localhost:5435/test